Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 Arkana guest during Bufo (Sapo) ceremony

-A Curated Program Refined Over Ten Years
+A Curated Program Refined Over the Years

 Ayahuasca remains the centerpiece, but each retreat follows a carefully designed sequence that has been tailored and refined since Arkana’s founding.
 This is not a random assortment of offerings.
 A typical week weaves together ayahuasca ceremonies, complementary medicine ceremonies (San Pedro, Hapé, optional Bufo/Sapo depending on location), group sharing circles, yoga, breathwork sessions, sound bath healing, and excursions into the surrounding landscape.
 The order, timing, and spacing of each element is intentional.
 Restorative activities like yoga and sound healing give the body and mind time to process between ceremonies, group shares create space to integrate insights with your community, and excursions ground you in the land itself.
 Together, these elements create a comprehensive healing arc rather than a series of isolated ceremonies.